ni/nimble/packages/nimble-components/README.md

 3. Add the HTML for the component to your page.
 You can see sample code for each component in the [Nimble Storybook](https://ni.github.io/nimble/storybook/) by going to the **Docs** tab for the component and clicking **Show code**.
 For example: `<nimble-succeeded-icon></nimble-succeeded-icon>`.
 4. Nimble components are [standard web components (custom elements)](https://developer.mozilla.org/en-US/docs/Web/Web_Components) so you can configure them via normal DOM APIs like attributes, properties, events, and methods.
 The [Storybook documentation](https://ni.github.io/nimble/storybook/) for each component describes its custom API.

+## Theming

+This package contains a theming system to which enables changing the appearance of controls based on user preferences or application designs.
+All built in components are styled in several themes.
+An application can also read the tokens underlying the themes to style other parts of the application or modify the tokens underlying the themes to customize the appearance beyond what Nimble offers.

+The theming system is composed of:

+1. higher level [design tokens](/packages/nimble-components/src/theme-provider/design-tokens.ts) which map values from `nimble-tokens` to CSS variables and TypeScript constants that map to parts of controls instead of lower level values.
+These are implemented using [`DesignToken`s from the underlying FAST library](https://www.fast.design/docs/design-systems/design-tokens/).
+2. a [theme provider component](/packages/nimble-components/src/theme-provider/index.ts) which organizes the higher level tokens into themes.

+### Using the Theming System

+1. Include the `<nimble-theme-provider>` element on your page and optionally set its `theme` attribute.
+This has no appearance of its own but defines tokens that are used by descendant components.
+2. _Optional_ Add other Nimble components as descendants of the theme provider and they will inherit the theme.
+3. _Optional_ Style non-Nimble components using the CSS custom properties which the theme provider defines for tokens.
+4. _Optional_ Change the values of those custom properties to customize the theme for all or part of your application.

 ## Contributing

 Follow the instructions in [CONTRIBUTING.md](/packages/nimble-components/CONTRIBUTING.md) to modify this library.